Bounded Reflexivity & Constraint Theory

 George Soros’s reflexivity theory and Keynes’s beauty contest identified genuine market phenomena—but these dynamics operate within a deeper constraint architecture.
 Understanding these constraints transforms reflexive markets from unpredictable systems into environments where capital flows can be anticipated even during extreme coordination episodes.

 Markets coordinate around expectations rather than fundamentals, creating self-reinforcing feedback loops.
-Yet three major historical episodes—the dot-com bubble, 2008 financial crisis, and current AI infrastructure boom—reveal that reflexive dynamics consistently encounter hard limits.
+Yet major historical episodes—the dot-com bubble and 2008 financial crisis among them—reveal that reflexive dynamics consistently encounter hard limits.
 These boundaries arise from physical constraints (liquidity depth, balance sheet capacity), information-theoretic limits (coordination costs, common knowledge requirements), institutional mandates (fiduciary duties, risk management), and fundamental arbitrage constraints.

 The interaction of these constraint layers creates predictable breaking points.
 This article develops the constraint framework theoretically, shows how it applies across domains, and demonstrates why constraints enable prediction even when psychology seems chaotic.